-Nigeria is the most endemic country in the world for river blindness, accounting for as much as 40 percent of the global disease burden.
+Nigeria is the most endemic country in the world for river blindness (onchocerciasis), accounting for as much as 40 percent of the global disease burden.
 It is estimated that up to 27 million Nigerians living in 32 endemic states need treatment for river blindness.

 Since 1989, the Nigeria National Onchocerciasis Control Program has grown from treating 49,566 people with Mectizan® (ivermectin, donated by Merck) its first year in operation, to the world's largest Mectizan distribution program.

 In 2012, the Carter Center-assisted program in Nigeria provided health education and Mectizan treatments to more than 6 million people in more than 8,100 villages.

 With headquarters in Jos, Plateau state, and with supporting sub-offices in Lagos, Owerri, Benin City, and Enugu, the Carter Center's River Blindness Elimination Program assists treatment activities in nine states in Nigeria.
 Carter Center-supported training or retraining was conducted for more than 51,700 health workers involved in Mectizan distribution in 2012.
 In the southeast states, nearly 50 percent of community-directed Mectizan distributers were female.

 A major Carter Center partner in Nigeria has been the Lions Clubs International Foundation SightFirst Initiative.
-Lions Clubs District 404, with Lions Clubs International Foundation support, is actively involved in promoting public awareness of the disease by advocating for onchocerciasis control, meeting with high-ranking officials to solicit support, and visiting communities where mass treatment is provided.
-In addition, significant portions of the health programming in participating villages are funded by the villages themselves, totaling more than 5.1 million naira (or approximately US $33,093) in 2011.
+Lions Clubs District 404, with Lions Clubs International Foundation support, promotes public awareness of the disease by advocating for onchocerciasis control, meeting with high-ranking officials to solicit support, and visiting communities where mass treatment is provided.
+In addition, significant portions of the health programming in participating villages are funded by the villages themselves.

 Read the American Journal of Tropical Medicine and Hygiene article: A Longitudinal Study of Impact of Repeated Mass Ivermectin Treatment on Clinical Manifestations of Onchocerciasis in Imo State, Nigeria (PDF) >